Jalavihar: Background

-Although the land was allotted by the local government headed by N. Chandrababu Naidu in 2000, the work was stalled because of problems with land encroachment and ownership.
+Although the land was allotted by the local government headed by N. Chandrababu Naidu in 2000, the work was stalled because of land encroachment and ownership issues.
 Further to this, a probe was initiated by the local government on the method of allocation of projects.
 India's apex court gave the go ahead to the project in mid-2006 on the basis of sanction of the local pollution control board and the regional high court.

 Because of the profitability of public-private partnership model such as this one, the local government proposed to continue the trend in 2010.

 Facilities

-Jalavihar Water Park and Banquets is a popular family entertainment and event venue located in Hyderabad, India.
-The water park offers a wide range of wet and dry rides, attractions, and amenities for visitors of all ages.

-The water park features a variety of rides such as Body slide, twister slide, mat ride, single tube ride, double tube ride, pendulum, and a ladies and kids pool with slides and activities.
-The park also has a wave pool, DJ rain dance and other attractions for visitors to enjoy.
-Jalavihar Water Park is known for its clean, safe and friendly environment, making it a perfect destination for families and friends to spend the day together.

-In addition to the water park, Jalavihar also features banquets halls, which are perfect for hosting events such as weddings, corporate events, and other special occasions.
-The banquets halls are professionally managed, with lush green surroundings, superior service and panoramic views of lake with Buddha Statue, Birla Mandir and Biggest Indian Flag.
-The banquets halls are easily accessible from any part of the twin cities, have ample car parking and are centrally located.
-Jalavihar banquet venues have got easy access from any part of twin cities.